 To start your process in NaProTechnology, you must first learn about your cycles and how to chart them.
-A minimum of two or eight weeks charted cycles (with Creighton Model charting) is necessary to start NaProTechnology (with exception to Post-Partum Depression).
+A minimum of two or eight weeks charted cycles (with Creighton Model or equivalent method) is necessary to start NaProTechnology (with exception to Post-Partum Depression).
 This is because your chart provides crucial information which helps in diagnosis and treatment.
 You may opt to learn charting with Caring for Fertility LLC or via another provider based on your insurance coverage and preferences.

 For Creighton Model (charting):